 How will you be assessed?

-Three external exams, all 2 hours in duration.
+Three external exams.
 Paper 1 and Paper 2 are each worth 100 marks and 37% of the final A Level.

 Paper 3 is worth 70 marks and is 26% of the final A Level.
 You will also need to complete a programme of compulsory practical activities in order to achieve the practical endorsement in Biology.